- “F-You, Pay Me.” How to Get Paid to Write - November 14, 2019

 With so many ways to use Grammarly, there’s no mystery as to why it’s one of the most popular grammar, punctuation, and spell check systems in the world.

-That’s not to say Grammarly is only beneficial to those involved in education.
-It has a slew of applications for working professionals, helping them to create more original content.
 While writers and editors will get some great insight into their work, non-writers will also benefit from Grammarly’s services, as it helps them create more effective emails, social media posts, official reports, or any other written correspondence they might have with a superior or client.

 This is great for more casual writers.
 Someone like a high school student or a non-writing employee could make great use of this.